 Through methodical and detailed observation of the body, thousands of years ago acupuncturists developed a complete system of diagnosis.
-China is unique in having written records spanning thousands of years, in which traditional doctors describe the treatments that have got good results in various situations, comment on (and sometimes criticise) each other's approach.
-This is a truly valuable resource for practitioners.
-Interest in Chinese medicine has been growing in the West since the 1970's, some practitioners have learnt Mandarin and read Chinese medical texts in the original, some of which they have translated into English.
+Chinese medicine is unique in having an evidence base spanning thousands of years, in which traditional doctors describe the treatments that have got good results in various situations, comment on (and sometimes criticise) each other's approach.

-Although we still don't know exactly how acupuncture works, modern science has now backed up some of the findings of early acupuncturists; for example the impact of emotional stress on the body is now acknowledged.
-Another example is the discovery by modern science of myofascial pathways that trace the meridians acupuncturists have been using for thousands of years.
-The concept of Qi is supported by new discoveries about how the body’s cells communicate also have strong parallels with the concept of qi.
-You can read some of the ever-growing body of qualitative research evidence that acupuncture works at the Acupuncture Research Resource Centre or the British Acupuncture Council.
+Although we still don't know exactly how acupuncture works, modern science has now backed up some of the findings of early acupuncturists; the impact of emotional stress on the body is now acknowledged, and myofascial pathways discovered along the meridians acupuncturists have been using for thousands of years.
+The concept of Qi is supported by new discoveries about how the body’s cells communicate.
+There is a growing evidence base for the efficacy of acupuncture (the Acupuncture Research Resource Centre or the British Acupuncture Council)